1140 NC-705 SEAGROVE, NC | TUESDAY TO FRIDAY 10AM-4PM AND SATURDAY 10AM-5PM

 Visiting Seagrove

 Pottery shops in Seagrove are the ideal getaway for a day or weekend trip.
 You can drive the Pottery Highway at your leisure and stop in at any one of the over 60 shops around town.
-The countryside is beautiful, the pottery is exquisite, and the amount of locations is the perfect atmosphere for social distancing.
+The countryside is beautiful, the pottery is exquisite, and the amount of locations will want you to come back again and again.

 Send us a message if you would like to receive our e-newsletter for future updates on events or new work added to our Etsy Shop.